In Love with an Alcoholic or Addict?

-Most people don’t set out to date someone who is an addict or alcoholic.
-It just happens.
+Loving an Alcoholic or Addict?
+Most people don’t set out to Date Someone Who is an Alcoholic or Addict, It just happens.
 People usually end up in this situation in one of two ways.
 The first is when you’re already in a relationship with this person before they had an addiction.
 The second way is when you meet someone who is an addict but you’re not in a relationship with them yet.

 Whether the addiction is new or you’re falling for someone who is in drug rehab in Phoenix, you might be wondering if it’s possible to have a healthy relationship with them.
 Obviously, if you’re already invested in this person and share a life together, it’s a lot harder to walk away.
 But because it’s possible to fall in love after just a few dates, your heart may already know what it wants.